 “What’s a Christmas squirrel, Mommy?”
-Sara asked, her eyes wide with curiosity.
+Sara’s eyes grew wide with curiosity.

 “What?
-You’ve never heard of the famous Christmas squirrels?”
+You’ve never heard of Christmas squirrels?”
 Her mother gasped, acting surprised.

-“Well,” their mother exhaled, “you two are in for a real treat.”
-She smiled and bonked her daughter on her nose.
+“Well, you two are in for a treat.”
+She bonked her daughter on her nose.
 “Hop on up!”
-The twins scrambled onto the sofa and pulled a soft white blanket to their chins.
+The twins scrambled onto the sofa and pulled a soft blanket to their chins.

-As festive music filled the room, a gray squirrel in a Santa suit flew across their TV in a red sleigh — “Ho!
+Festive music filled the room as a gray squirrel donning a Santa suit flew a red sleigh across their TV.
+“Ho!
 Ho!
 Ho!”

-Meanwhile, outside, Shana sniffed a nut.
-“Hmm…” She picked it up.
+Meanwhile, outside their living room window, a squirrel sniffed a nut.
+“Hmm…” Shana picked it up.
 “Maybe I’ll take this one.”
-Then, she heard a little girl say, “what’s a Christmas squirrel, Mommy?”
+Then, she heard a girl say, “what’s a Christmas squirrel, Mommy?”

-Behind the family, Shana spotted freshly baked hazelnut Christmas cupcakes decorated with red and green frosting.
-“Mmm, hazelnuts,” Shana inhaled, her mouth watering in anticipation.
-“They smell sooo delicious.
+Behind the family, Shana spotted freshly baked hazelnut cupcakes decorated red and green for Christmas.
+“Mmm, hazelnuts,” Shana inhaled, her mouth watering.
+“They smell sooo good.
 Maybe, this year, I’ll get one.”
 She spun around in a circle, imagining the tasty treat.

-“I bet you get all the cupcakes you want, Christmas squirrel,” she whispered, her tummy rumbling.
-She bit into her nut and walked away.
+“I bet you get all the cupcakes you want, Christmas squirrel,” she whispered, her tummy rumbling as she bit into her nut.

 Inside, the mother continued, “this Christmas squirrel is from the Big Apple.
 Do you know where the Big Apple is?”
 Her kids shook their heads.
 “It’s in New York City, way up on the mainland.”